 6. Repeat steps four and five until you’ve curled each section of hair.
 Depending on the look you’re going for, you can then gently brush the curls out, run your fingers through them to separate them slightly, or simply leave them and mist with hairspray to set in place.

-Thought your hair straighteners were just for straightening?
+Thought your hair straighteners were only good for achieving super sleek locks?
 Well, you thought wrong!
 Our step-by-step tutorial shows you how easy it is to use them to create beautiful, bouncy curls on long or short hair…

 1. Your hair should be completely dry when you start because curls won’t last if it’s damp.
 Spritz with heat-protection spray, which protects hair from the heat, and also reduces frizz and adds shine.

 2. Separate hair into a top and bottom section, to make curling more manageable, especially if you have very long or thick hair.
 Get the top section out of the way by tying it into a bun on top of your head.